-- Create partnerships with organizations protecting Animal Welfare
+- Create partnerships with organisations protecting Animal Welfare

-- Promote international and local organizations involved in Animal Welfare
+- Promote international and local organisations involved in Animal Welfare

-- Organize animal welfare workshops, lectures, webinars, etc. at IVSA events or separately
+- Organise animal welfare workshops, lectures, webinars, etc. at IVSA events or separately

 - Provide sources of information and knowledge on Animal Welfare